ResourcesBlog

 Questions about your California EPR obligations?
 Reach out to our team for support with baseline data preparation, source reduction planning, and annual reporting.

-This guide reflects information available as of March 2026.
-California's EPR regulations are still being finalized.
-Guidance, deadlines, and requirements are subject to change.
+This guide reflects information available as of May 2026.
 Monitor CAA and CalRecycle communications for updates.

 Ready to transform your packaging strategy?